 Typically, products become defective in one of three ways:

 Regardless of how a product is defective, it can cause major consumer illnesses or injuries.
-A company or manufacturer should be held responsible when this happens.
+A lawyer in Philadelphia could hold a company or manufacturer responsible when they sell a defective product.

-Is There A Time Limit For Filing A Defective Product Case In Philadelphia?
+Is There A Time Limit For Filing A Defective Product Case?

 Yes, there are time limits that victims need to be aware of if they are harmed due to a defective product.
 In general, the Pennsylvania product liability statute of limitations is two years from the day the injury occurs.
 However, this two-year time limit can be paused in the event a person does not discover that they were injured due to a defective product until a later date because a company or manufacturer fraudulently concealed the defect.

-In general, the statute of limitations “clock” will begin ticking from the moment a person knows or reasonably should have discovered that the injury was caused by a faulty product in Pennsylvania.
+In general, the statute of limitations “clock” will begin ticking from the moment a person knows or reasonably should have discovered that the injury was caused by a faulty product.

-What Type Of Compensation Is Available For Philadelphia Defective Product Case?
+What Type Of Compensation Is Available For Defective Product a Case?

 There may be various types of compensation available to victims of defective products in Philadelphia.
 At Soloff & Zervanos, P.C., we strive to recover economic damages and non-economic damages on behalf of every client harmed by faulty products, including the following: